MegapolisPlayer/MegapolisPlayer/README.md

 *Belgrade* - an IDE for Versailles (closed-source)

+MCServerStatusBot - an open-source C++ Discord Bot for getting the status of a Minecraft Server

 ## Unsupported/Deprecated Projects
 *MinisterOS* - just a **test x86 BIOS OS** which displays time, RAM and CPU vendor